What is a Registered Nurse?

 In Saskatchewan, Registered Nurses (RNs) are self-regulated health care professionals who have attained at least a four-year baccalaureate degree in nursing and have passed the national registered nurse licensure exam.
 The Saskatchewan Registered Nurses Association (SRNA) regulates, registers and licenses all RNs.

-Registered Nurses’ scope of practice is determined by provincial legislation, The Registered Nurses Act (1988).
-They are also accountable to the Standards of Practice and nursing values outlined in the Code of Ethics.
+RN scope of practice is determined by provincial legislation, The Registered Nurses Act, 1988.
+They are also accountable to the RN Practice Standards SRNA, 2019, the RN Entry-Level Competencies SRNA, 2019, and nursing values outlined in the CNA Code of Ethics.

 The role and scope of practice of RNs continues to evolve in order to meet the changing practice dynamic of RNs and the collaborative teams they work with, as well as the shifting health care environment in Saskatchewan and across Canada.
-Examples of this evolution are the relatively new categories of practice in Saskatchewan: the Registered Nurse (Nurse Practitioner) [RN(NP)] and the Registered Nurse (Additional Authorized Practice) [RN(AAP)] established in 2001 and 2016 respectively.
+Examples of this evolution are evident in the Nursing Practice Updates that focus on changes to legislation, SRNA bylaws, and the introduction of new standards and guidelines.